 Philippine Airlines, the country’s largest international airline, is the only full-service Filipino air carrier offering Business Class, Premium Economy, and Regular Economy services.
 PAL has been recognized for its central role in boosting the growth of the Philippine economy and the emergence of a nationwide tourism industry.
 PAL’s growing fleet, one of the world’s youngest, consists of modern high-technology aircraft such as the Boeing 777, Airbus A350, and A330 for long-haul routes, and the A320/A321 family for regional and domestic routes.
 With four hub airports in the Philippines and a network that stretches across the world, PAL operates direct flights to 25 domestic destinations and 28 points in Asia, Australia/Oceania, the Middle East, Europe, and North America.
 Whether you’re traveling for business or pleasure, our extensive route network and variety of travel classes ensure that we have the perfect flight option for you.

-Experience travel that's both accessible and sustainable with Cebu Pacific!
+Experience travel that’s both accessible and sustainable with Cebu Pacific!
 With its wide network in the Philippines and commitment to making air travel affordable through promo fares and the Piso Sale, CEB has been flying where Filipinos need to go since 1996.
 And with its dedication to environmental and social sustainability, you can feel good about choosing CEB for your next trip.
-From surprise announcements of milestone passengers to donations that support children in marginalized communities, CEB is more than just an airline - it's a responsible corporate citizen.
-Whether you're flying within the Philippines or to international destinations, you can trust Cebu Pacific to get you there reliably and affordably.
-And with its focus on sustainability, you can be sure that you're making a responsible choice for both your wallet and the planet.
-So why wait?
-Book your next flight with Cebu Pacific and experience travel that's accessible, reliable, and socially responsible.
+From surprise announcements of milestone passengers to donations that support children in marginalized communities, CEB is more than just an airline – it’s a responsible corporate citizen.
+Whether you’re flying within the Philippines or to international destinations, you can trust Cebu Pacific to get you there reliably and affordably.
+And with its focus on sustainability, you can be sure that you’re making a great choice for both your wallet and the planet.
+Book your next flight with Cebu Pacific and experience travel that’s accessible, reliable, and socially responsible.

 Are you looking for an airline that provides affordable, inclusive, and accessible travel to over 165 destinations in 25 countries?
 Look no further than AirAsia.
 Founded in 2001, AirAsia became the fourth largest airline in Asia, connecting people and places with a fleet of over 200 aircraft.
 With the mission to serve the underserved, AirAsia has democratized air travel in the region with its famous tagline ‘Now Everyone Can Fly’.
 AirAsia has consistently been recognized for its commitment to providing the best possible travel experience for its customers, winning the award for the world’s best low-cost carrier for 13 years in a row.
 Whether you’re flying for business or pleasure, AirAsia offers a range of affordable options to suit your needs.
 Book your next trip with AirAsia and experience the convenience and comfort of flying with one of the most reputable airlines in the world.
 As a leader in low-cost travel in Asia, AirAsia has a proven track record of success.